Gluten free Lemon Tarts. Photography by Sharon K. Summerfield

 Be kind.
 Be patient.
 Be nourished in all you do.

-Photo of Sharon K. SummerfieldAt The Nourished Executive we help leaders invest in wellbeing, with a holistic lens, to prevent burnout.
+photography by Barbara Anne PhotographyAt The Nourished Executive we help leaders invest in their wellbeing, with a holistic lens, to prevent burnout.

-Our founder, Sharon K. Summerfield, is a Wellbeing Coach, Holistic Nutritionist and Certified Smart Growth Advisor, with a demonstrated success in nurturing healthy employees and high performing organizations.
+Our founder, Sharon K. Summerfield, is a Wellbeing Coach, Holistic Nutritionist and Certified Growth Advisor, with demonstrated success in nurturing healthy employees and high performing organizations.

 We have a strong commitment to giving back, investing and supporting local community.